 I’d originally thought about staying in Valparaiso but decided to save us another change of hotel and do it as a day trip from Santiago.
 And we were very glad we did, as while we enjoyed the visit it wasn’t somewhere we felt particularly drawn to spend the night.
 Largely because its a bit gritty in places, particularly around the busy working port.

-Getting there from Santiago was very easy as I found a great blog post with detailed information and a useful link to using the metro in Santiago.
-We went on a Pullman bus but either that or TurBus are fine.
+Getting there from Santiago was very easy and we went on a Pullman bus but either that or TurBus are fine.
 Just see what the ticket counter queue is like at Pajaritos station and/or which is going next – there’s a screen opposite the counters with the departures on.
 If your Spanish is a bit patchy write down what tickets you needed in advance using Google translate.
 I did that and just showed it to the ticket lady and it worked a treat.
 The buses are very comfortable and the route is through the Casablanca Valley, so there are plenty of nice vineyards to look at during the 75 minute journey.

 At Valparaiso’s Terminal Rodoviario bus station we took a taxi straight up to La Sebastiana as its quite a steep walk up there.
 Which is probably a good time to mention that Valparaiso is built on 42 (yes 42!) hills, but don’t worry you don’t need to climb them all.
 Pablo Neruda’s house is on a quiet residential hill, Cerro Bellavista, and his love of the nautical is immediately in evidence.

 As with La Chascona in Santiago, La Sebastiana is a quirky delight on five floors with increasingly good views of the city and the harbour as you go up each level.
 Evidently it was a party house and Pabs hosted a New Year’s Eve bash every year so he and his friends could watch the Valparaiso fireworks below.